grantok/Excel-C2/README.md

  ```
 download;down.txt;/home/user/downloaded.txt
  ```
-DO **NOT** add spaces.
+> NOTE: DO **NOT** add spaces.

 ### Exit

 By sending the command *exit*, the program will delete itself from the target and kill its process

-PS: From *os* documentation:
+> NOTE: From *os* documentation:
-*If a symlink was used to start the process, depending on the operating system, the result might be the symlink or the path it pointed to*.
+> *If a symlink was used to start the process, depending on the operating system, the result might be the symlink or the path it pointed to*.
 In this case the symlink is deleted.

 ### WorkFlow